-The Company is an investment holding company for its subsidiary undertakings and as such if it is to see a return from its investment it will require to make further investments into the subsidiaries.
-Access to capital remains limited in the UK, however, the directors have secured limited funding from the parent company.
-The Directors believe that the Vatukoula Gold Mine will require minimum further investment of US\$25 million for the mine to reach its long term production targets and provide value to shareholders.
+The Company is an investment holding company for its subsidiary undertakings and as such if it is to see a return from this investment it will require to make further investments into the it subsidiaries.
+Access to capital remains limited in the UK, however the directors have finance obligations form the parent company, although the Directors believe that the Vatukoula Gold Mine will require further US\$25 million to reach its long term production targets and provide value to shareholders.